Peter Kember

-As a solo artist, Kember has recorded as Spectrum and E.A.R.
-(Experimental Audio Research), parallel musical projects with recordings under both names occasionally only featuring Kember.
-He has occasionally performed live under both monikers, most recently in 2008–11 as Spectrum, touring as a band in America and Europe.
-Kember has played and collaborated with a number of artists, including Stereolab and Yo La Tengo.
+Early life and education

+Kember lived in Dunchurch during his childhood, and attended Rugby School until he was 16.
+He later attended Rugby Art College where he met Jason Pierce.

 Music career

 Influences

-In discussing music that was important to him, Kember mentioned Kraftwerk, Sam Cooke, Laurie Anderson, Pierre Henry & Michel Colombier, Bo Diddley, the Sandpipers, Orchestral Manoeuvres in the Dark (OMD) and George Faith.
+In discussing music that was important to him, Kember mentioned Kraftwerk, Sam Cooke, Laurie Anderson, Pierre Henry & Michel Colombier, Bo Diddley, the Sandpipers, Orchestral Manoeuvres in the Dark and George Faith.

 Spacemen 3

 Kember initially came to prominence as a member of the outfit Spacemen 3.

 Sonic Boom

 Kember's first solo album, Spectrum, was recorded in 1989 while Spacemen 3 were still a going concern, and featured the other members of the group.
 A second album, All Things Being Equal, was released in 2020.
+A collaborative album with Sinner DC, Maps, was released in 2025 on Mental Groove Records.

 Spectrum

 Kember recruited new musicians Richard Formby, who had previously contributed guitar and keyboards to Sonic Boom's side of the final Spacemen 3 album Recurring, and Mike Stout for the group Spectrum in 1991.
 Initial Spectrum releases carried on from the sound of late-period Spacemen 3, featuring conventional songs and a regular band.
-First single "How You Satisfy Me" was an original composition by Kember and Formby reminiscent of 1960s garage bands, based as it was upon the Chip Taylor-penned pop hit "Can't Let Go".
+First single "How You Satisfy Me" was an original composition by Kember and Formby reminiscent of 1960s garage bands, based as it was upon the Chip Taylor-penned pop hit "I Can't Let Go".
 1992's Soul Kiss (Glide Divine) album was split between songs and longer experimental pieces featuring drones and repetition.
 Another single from the album, a cover version of Daniel Johnston's "True Love Will Find You in the End" reached number 70 on the UK singles charts.
 Formby departed the band as soon as the album was released and Stout left not long after.
-Highs, Lows and Heavenly Blows (1994) featured a new line-up including former Spacemen 3 bass player Pete Bassman (Pete Bain), was also mainly song-oriented.
+Highs, Lows and Heavenly Blows (1994) featured a new line-up, primarily Scott Riley (guitar/vocals) and Alf Hardy (engineer), but also including former Spacemen 3 bass player Pete Bassman (Pete Bain), was also mainly song-oriented with Scott co-writing and taking lead on Take Your Time.
 Kember has occasionally collaborated with Jessamine and Silver Apples under the Spectrum name.

 Since 1996 the Spectrum name has been used for Kember's solo work, sometimes with Bain and recording engineer/musician Alf Hardy.
 The music made with Bain and Hardy was often in the same vein as E.A.R., reflecting an increased interest in vintage analogue synthesizers, especially those made by EMS.
 After issuing 1997's Forever Alien album, there were no further releases of new material under the Spectrum moniker until 2008's Indian Giver collaboration with Jim Dickinson.
 Kember has also worked with Füxa's Randall Nieman.

 During 2008–11, a four-piece Spectrum toured extensively in America and Europe.
 This included providing main support for the 2008 reformation tour of My Bloody Valentine, and a performance at the All Tomorrow's Parties festival in May 2011.
 An EP, War Sucks, was released in 2009.